seasonedchaos/seasonedchaos.github.io/_posts/2025-05-05-Que-Buena-Oscilacion-QBO-What-a-good-oscillation.md

 <div style="text-align: right"> <i>Written by: Jorge Garcìa Franco</i><br>
 <div style="text-align: right"> <i>Graphics credit to: Jorge Garcìa Franco (QBO timeseries graphic) and <a href="https://seasonedchaos.github.io/people/kelsey-malloy/">Kelsey Malloy</a> (thumbnail, QBO teleconnection animation)</i>
+<br><br>
+<i>If you want to learn more about the QBO, check out [Jorge's paper(https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023JD038474) on understanding QBO's influence on the tropics!</i>